vbaconnet-ledger/developer-portal/_docs/transport/tutorial-1-hid-ethereum.md

   },
 ```

-Your file should know look like this:
+Your file should now look like this:

 ```javascript
 {